Staying involved and active

 - Use other senses such as scent, sound, touch and movement.
 This could include massage, cookery and music.

-Think about using versions of daily living items that have been adapted to make them more accessible such as:
+Think about using versions of daily living aids that have been adapted to make them more accessible such as:

 - audio versions of some newspapers, magazines and books

 - audio guides (you can create your own) if going out and about

 - If the person with dementia needs a hearing aid, check that it works and encourage them to use it.

 - Communication is important.
 Make sure that the person can see your face clearly, get the person's attention before you start to speak and speak slightly more slowly than usual but try to keep the natural rhythms of your speech.

 - Non-verbal communication is important.
 Use eye contact and use objects or pictures rather than just describing items.